University Pain and Spine Center

-To diagnose a workplace accident, your University Pain Medicine Center provider does a physical exam.
+To diagnose a workplace accident, your University Pain and Spine Center provider does a physical exam.
 They ask you about your symptoms, including their severity, when they started, and if any of your daily work responsibilities make them worse.

 Your provider has you fill out a questionnaire.
 They then test your strength, flexibility, and range of motion.
 If these measures don’t provide enough insight into your condition, they might also order an X-ray, CT scan, or MRI.
 These procedures capture detailed images of the hard and soft tissues that make up your musculoskeletal system.

 How a workplace accident is treated will depend on what caused it, how severe your symptoms are, and how the injury is affecting your daily life.
 Following an exam, your provider might recommend: